This Island Earth: Production

 Principal photography for This Island Earth took place from January 30 to March 22, 1954.
 Location work took place at Mt.
 Wilson, California.
-Most of the Metaluna sequence was directed by Jack Arnold; the front office was apparently dissatisfied with the footage Newman shot and had it redone by Arnold, who unlike Newman had several sci-fiction films to his credit.
+Most of the Metaluna sequence was directed by Jack Arnold; the front office was apparently dissatisfied with the footage Newman shot and had it redone by Arnold, who, unlike Newman, had several sci-fiction films to his credit.

 Most of the sound effects, the ship, the interocitor, etc. are simply recordings of radio teletype transmissions picked up on a short-wave radio played at various speeds.
 In a magazine article, the special effects department admitted that the "mutant" costume originally had legs that matched the upper body, but they had so much trouble making the legs look and work properly that they were forced by studio deadline to simply have the mutant wear a pair of trousers.
 Universal-International's film posters show the mutant as it was supposed to appear.

 This Island Earth was one of the very few "flat widescreen" titles to be printed direct-to-matrix by Technicolor.
 This specially ordered 35-millimeter printing process was intended to maintain the highest possible print quality, as well as to protect the film negative.
 Another Universal film that was also given the direct-to-matrix treatment was Written on the Wind.

 Reception

 Box-office

-This Island Earth was released in June 1955, and by the end of that year had accrued US$1.7 million in distributors' domestic (United States and Canada) rentals, making it the year's 74th biggest earner.
+This Island Earth was released on June 10, 1955, on a double bill with Universal's Abbott and Costello Meet the Mummy (1955), and by the end of that year had accrued US$1.7 million in distributors' domestic (United States and Canada) rentals, making it the year's 74th biggest earner.